 - Change food brands gradually.
 Buy a small supply of the food your dog has been fed before you brought it home.
 That way, your puppy’s system won’t go into shock due to a totally new food.
 If you want to change brands, do so slowly.
 Mix 1/2 and 1/2 for a week, then 1/4 and 3/4 for a week, then full change over.
 We do try our best to send enough of the food they are are so you can do this incase you choose to change the food they are currently on.

-- Feed your puppy on a regular schedule.
+- Feed your bulldog on a regular schedule.
 You should feed it three times a day on a regular schedule for the first four months after arrival if at all possible.
 At 6 months you can start to cut back to 2 times a day and at 12 months you can cut it back further, to once a day if needed.
 All of our adult dogs do normally eat twice a day though so your puppy/dog will be use to 2-3 times a day depending on the age.

-- Feed your English bulldog puppy a high-quality and well-balanced diet.
+- Feed your English bulldog a high-quality and well-balanced diet.
 (See Our food suggestions are found under “Food Suggestions”)

 *Once in a while a English bulldog will have signs of food intolerance (diarrhea, vomiting or skin problems) to one or more of the ingredients in a food.
 If your puppy or dog shows these signs, you will need to work with your veterinarian to determine the cause and then follow a strict lifelong diet to minimize symptoms.